 5. The Grenadier, Belgravia

-Tucked away down the quiet mews of Belgravia, The Grenadier may look like your typically charming and traditional British pub from the outside, sure.
+Tucked away down the quiet Belgravia mews, The Grenadier may look like your typically charming and traditional British pub from the outside.
 But in reality, it harbours a chilling past that remains very much alive to this day.
-It’s said that the ghost of a young soldier name Cedric haunts the pub after being beaten to death by his comrades.
+It’s said that the ghost of a young soldier named Cedric haunts the pub, after having been beaten to death by his comrades.

-You might feel some cold spots, or hear some stage footsteps, with some people even claiming that they can smell cigarette smoke in certain spots of the pub.
-To appease the restless spirit of Cedrid, customers leave coins and currency pinned to the wall and ceiling, so it’s best to join in and submit to superstition.
+You might feel some cold spots, or hear some stage footsteps.
+Some people even claim that they can smell cigarette smoke in certain spots of the pub.
+To appease the restless spirit of Cedric, customers leave coins and currency pinned to the wall and ceiling, so it’s best to join in and submit to superstition.

 6. The Prospect of Whitby, Wapping

-There’s few pubs that possess an execution noose and gibbet in its beer garden, let along a fantastic views of the River Thames.
-The Prospect of Whitby is London’s oldest riverside tavern, once known as the ‘Devil’s Tavern’.
-This was once a favourite watering hole amongst smugglers and pirates, with a few of them now known for haunting the very same pub.
+There are very few pubs that possess an execution noose and gibbet in their beer garden.
+Especially alongside fantastic views of the River Thames.
+The Prospect of Whitby is London’s oldest riverside tavern.
+Once known as the ‘Devil’s Tavern’, this was a favourite watering hole amongst smugglers and pirates, with a few of them now known for haunting the pub to this very day.
+However, their most famous ghost is ‘Hanging Judge’ Jeffereys, who used to live nearby and send countless people to their execution and death (hence why there’s that chilling noose out back).

 7. The Carpenters Arms, Bethnal Green